evert/evert.github.com/resume.md

 job as an intern, and I was forced to jump in and learn many technologies that were new for me at the time, such as SQL.

-### Junior sys admin/Tech support, Microdesk, Rijswijk, The Netherlands — 2001

-This job involved many system administrator tasks, such as working with hardware, installing and preparing massive amounts of desktop machines and occasionally getting coffee for the more senior people in the company.

 Skills
 ------